 Risks also abound beyond our individual orbits.
 Organizations expend considerable energy to try to know and off-set risks.
 National governments, for example, attempt to risk-manage the economy by tweaking macro-economic levers.
 Cities zone areas according to whether they might be at risk of flooding, or fire, or other calamities.
 Some companies downplay risks associated with their products (think of tobacco companies, for instance).
 Others have a vested interest in amplifying the collective worry over this or that risk (think of media companies vying for audience attention, and insurance companies seeking to insure us against increasing numbers of uncertainties).

-Starting with the formation of the CISSC Risk Research Working Group in 2015, scholars from across the disciplines of anthropology, applied human sciences, geography, and sociology, as well as the fine arts, have turned their attention on studying and theorizing risk, ad transformed it into one of the most dynamic areas of cross-disciplinary inquiry at Concordia
+Starting with the formation of The CISSC Risk Research Working Group in 2015, scholars from across the disciplines of anthropology, applied human sciences, geography, and sociology, as well as the fine arts, have turned their attention to studying and theorizing risk, and transformed it into a dynamic area of cross-disciplinary inquiry at Concordia

 - How do perceptions of risk (material, symbolic, and emotional) shape cultural production practices, relations, and outcomes?

 - How do nonhuman beings figure in calculations of risk, both as “risky subjects” and subjects of risk?

 - How best to deconstruct the risks of discriminating environments (be they racist, sexist, ableist, or discriminatory in other ways)?
 How best to understand the objective risks such environments pose for people, and the equally important (but different) qualitative experience of this risk?

 - How do organizations manage risk in the context of their everyday operations, and what consequences (intended and unintended) flow from these risk-management efforts?